dslans/bot_aitools/README.md

 # AI Tools Wiki Slack Bot 🤖

 **A Community Wiki for AI Tools** with Reddit-style voting and democratic tagging for AI coding tools.
 Team members can contribute, vote, and collaboratively tag tools to build a curated knowledge base.
-Integrate security policy documentation around AI to determine if the tool is approved for use at your workplace.
+Features automated security evaluation using AI to determine if tools are approved, restricted, or prohibited based on your workplace security policies.

+## Motivation
+Experimental project to create a slackbot and learn how Warp works.
+I intentionally started with a project plan that would enable a coding assistant do all the heavy lifting.
+A voting system for AI tools seemed appropriate.

 ## ✨ Key Features

 - 🤖 **AI-Powered Content**: Automatic tool summaries and tagging using Google Gemini
+- 🔒 **Security Evaluation**: Automated AI-powered security assessment against company policies
 - 📊 **Reddit-Style Voting**: Upvote/downvote tools directly in Slack with real-time scores
 - 🏷️ **Democratic Tagging**: Community-driven tag suggestions with voting approval
 - 🔍 **Smart Search**: Find tools by keywords, tags, or content with relevance ranking